 A heart palpitation is the sensation of an abnormally fast or irregular heartbeat.
-Palpitations may occur as a symptom of an underlying condition or another factor.
+Palpitations can occur at any time, but people may be more aware of their heartbeat when lying down at night.

 This article will explore what heart palpitations are, why they may occur at night, and what causes them.
 It will also explore treatment options, the difference between heart palpitations and arrhythmias, and how a doctor diagnoses heart palpitations.